 In November 2010, we adopted stock ownership guidelines which require that our executive officers acquire, over time, a certain number of shares of our common stock.
-Under the Company's stock ownership guidelines:
+These stock ownership guidelines were amended in 2012.
+Under the Company's stock ownership guidelines, as amended: